semmi88/semmi88.github.io/book_reviews/manager_path.md

    - conflict tamer - harder, but better in the long run
  - don't always rely on consensus/voting - because not everyone has equal stakes/knowledge/bias
  - depersonalise decisions - standars/process
- - you are free to disagree - but you have to understand why, where are other opinions coming from (cannot just assume ignorace/stupidity)
+ - you are free to disagree - but you have to understand why, get curious
+  - where are other opinions coming from (cannot just assume ignorace/stupidity)
+  - seek out more info to be in the best position to decide

 Disrespecting manager/team members:
 - ask why are they working here, do they want to keep working here?